ULTIMATE Guide to the Best Fall Things to Do in Michigan

 Take a Hike on Sugarloaf Mountain for Fall Foliage Fun

-Sugarloaf Mountain is located in Marquette, MI (or rather, just about six miles outside the town) and is one of the best places to enjoy the fall colors in Marquette.
+Sugarloaf Mountain is located in Marquette, Michigan (or rather, just about six miles outside the town) and is one of the best places to enjoy the fall colors in Marquette.

 This beautiful spot is a popular place for hiking.
 It features two trails — classified as easy and difficult — so that visitors of all ages can enjoy the walk.
 The easy trail has a more gradual incline and may take longer to reach the summit.